-Rhythmbox is a new generation of percussion instrument that allows the user play different percussion kits, record sequences and modify them using different gestures.
+Rhythmbox is hybrid digital / percussion instrument that allows the user play different sound kits, record sequences and modify them using different gestures.
 It has been designed to have haptic feedback inherited directly from the box properties and visual feedback through the use of reactive light.

-As we developed a fast prototype and our budget was not very high, we used recycled components from old boards resistors and diodes, LEDs, cheap piezo sensors, wood and metal.
+Since we developed a prototype and our budget was not very high, we used recycled components and materials from old boards such as resistors, transistors, diodes, LEDs, cheap piezo sensors, wood and metal.

 The piezo sensors were located on small holes made into the wooden box and covered with metallic plates with a thin layer of foam in the middle to absorb the knock.
 Piezo sensors are really sensitive and just with some slight movements some “knock” can be detected.
-The foam helped us to reduce that false knocks and it turned out the best solution we tried.
+The foam helped us to reduce that false knocks and at the same time give a nice soft touch to the instrument.

-The box has three sides forming the shape of an extruded triangle or prism with each side having two piezo-electric sensor, therefore the player will always see two sides at the same time with four sensor divided in two groups of sounds.
+The box has three sides forming the shape of a prism with each side having two piezo-electric sensors.
+The player will always see two sides at the same time with four sensor divided in two groups of sounds.